CSCfi/ansible-role-provision-vm/README.md

 #  - path: "{{ libvirt_store }}/{{ fqdn }}.raw"
 #    size: 40

+# The default ethernet interface is eth0 but for example Ubuntu 16.04
+# cloud image uses ens3
+#eth_interface: ens3

 #environment: default-environment

 # If you want to add all your users, use an `adminusers` dictionary as required